What Are Buying Signals and Why They Matter in Sales?

 2) Non-verbal signals

 Non-verbal signals are just as important as words when gauging interest.
-During meetings or video calls, body language can reveal a lot about a prospect’s engagement:
+During meetings or video calls, body language can reveal a lot about a prospect's engagement.

 When you spot these signals, it's a great opportunity to keep the momentum going.